-Readers suggestions for using Autocorrect with the degree sign and temperature
+Here’s some Office Watch readers suggestions for using Microsoft Office’s Autocorrect with to quickly type common phrases and symbols like the degree sign and temperature.

 Yehuda Z says:

 (0) to auto-correct to the symbol for degrees ?.
 It makes things much easier.